The Daily Times (Salisbury, Maryland)

 The Daily Times is a morning daily English-language (broadsheet) publication based in Salisbury, Maryland, United States, and primarily covers Wicomico, Worcester, and Somerset counties, and regional coverage across the Delmarva Peninsula.
-It has been a Gannett publication since 2002.
+It has been a USA Today Co. publication since 2002.
 The online news product is Delmarva Now.

 History

 The Daily Times was first owned by the Truitt family of Salisbury, Maryland.
 It was sold to Brush-Moore Newspapers of Canton, Ohio, in 1937; 30 years later, Brush-Moore was sold to Thomson Newspapers of Toronto, Canada.
 Gannett bought the paper from Thomson in 2000.

 The paper began publication in 1886 as The Wicomico News, a weekly.
 On December 3, 1923, it became a daily and became The Evening Times and later The Salisbury Times, the Shoreman's Daily.
 It changed its Sunday name to The Sunday Times on October 22, 1967, to reflect its Sunday publication, while maintaining a five-day publication still known as The Daily Times.
 It became a morning publication on October 2, 1989. later, it dropped the name on Sunday and printed seven days a week under the name of The Daily Times.

 In 2025, the paper switched from carrier to postal delivery.